Adilmunawar/Adilmunawar/README.md

 <div align="center">
 Aspiring developer with a passion for open-source and building impactful projects.
-Always open to collaboration and new opportunities — let’s create something great together!
+Always open to collaboration and new opportunities, let’s create something great together!

 ## 🛠️ Technical Skills
 <a href="https://adilmunawar.vercel.app">